EpicRobot9/JarvisAIWebsite/docs/WAKE_WORD_ALWAYS_LISTENING.md

 Tip: The overlay follows the same toggle (`jarvis_debug_vad`) and updates immediately.

 See also: SETTINGS.md for a complete list of settings and where to find them.

+## Push‑to‑Talk (Spacebar)

+Push‑to‑Talk works alongside Wake Word mode for users who prefer manual control:

+- Enable from Settings → Push‑to‑Talk.
+- Mode:
+  - Hold: press and hold Space to record; release to send.
+  - Toggle: tap Space once to start recording; tap again to send.
+- Optional start/stop chime: uses the same preset/volume as Wake Chime (configured in Settings → Wake Word & Chime).

+Notes:
+- PTT respects input focus and won’t trigger when typing in inputs/textareas.
+- In Toggle mode, repeated keydown events are ignored to prevent unintended bouncing.
+- Chime plays just before the mic starts and right after it stops, so it is not recorded.

 The always-listening wake word mode represents a significant enhancement to the Jarvis AI experience, providing hands-free interaction while maintaining user privacy and system reliability through robust fallback mechanisms.